Start or Reactivate a Student Community

 Chartering or reactivating an ACS student chapter or graduate student organization (GSO) is easy, as long as you meet the entry requirements.
 Just complete and submit the application, and you're on your way.

-1. Minimum of 6 members who are student members of the American Chemical Society (ACS)*
+- Minimum of 6 members who are student members with a premium package of the American Chemical Society (ACS)*

-Your faculty advisor must be an ACS member at the Premium package level.
-Learn more about the role of a faculty advisor on our faculty advisor resource page.
+Your faculty advisor must be an ACS member with a premium or standard package.
+Learn more about the role of a faculty advisor. - Bylaws

 Bylaws lay out how you will manage your student community.